KunmingSHAO/KunmingSHAO.github.io/_pages/about.md

 ### BEng degree at South China University of Technology (SCUT)
 &emsp;

 Kunming SHAO is now a PhD candidate at The Hong Kong University of Science and Technology and AI Chip Center for Emerging Smart Systems supervised by **Prof. Chi-Ying TSUI** (Professor, Head of ISD Division, SMIEEE) and **Prof. Tim CHENG** (Chair Professor, VP, FIEEE, FHKAES).
-His current research interests are AI chip design, Digital Compute-In-Memory (DCIM) and Electronic Design Automation (EDA).
+His current research interests are AI chip design, Computing-in-Memory, Model Quantization and Retrieval Augmented Generation.

 **Email:** kshaoaa@connect.ust.hk or kshaoaa@foxmail.com